 2. At least three prophylactic pharmacologic antiemetic agents from different classes preoperatively or intraoperatively for patients with three or more risk factors

-For cesarean delivery cases only (with or without general anesthesia, any age):
+For Cesarean Delivery Cases only (with or without general anesthesia, any age):

 At least two prophylactic pharmacologic antiemetic agents from different classes preoperatively or intraoperatively.